cunybpl/nycet_pnp/src/content/guides/components/constant-speed-constant-volume-pump-motor.md

 ### Measurement Strategy

-The measurement strategy for a CSCV pump and motor is to do a one-time measurement of the power draw and long-term measurements of the operational schedule of the motor.
+The measurement strategy for a CSCV pump and motor involves conducting a one-time measurement of the power draw and long-term measurements of the operational schedule of the motor.
 The approach assumes that the power draw stays constant throughout the measurement period.
 Because the motor runs at constant-speed and is under a constant load, it is either operating at full power (when on) or it is drawing no power (when off).
 A motor on/off data logger is used to record the operating schedule.
 The true RMS power is measured at the main feed to the constant-speed motor.
 Measurement locations are generically represented in Figure 1.

 <a href="/images/components/2024_1023_CSCV_pump component_figure 1.jpg">
 <figure class="figure">